sablier-labs/docs/docs/reference/lockup/contracts/abstracts/abstract.SablierLockupLinear.md

 - `params.recipient` must not be the zero address.
 - `params.sender` must not be the zero address.
 - The sum of `params.unlockAmounts.start` and `params.unlockAmounts.cliff` must be less than or equal to deposit amount.
-- If `params.timestamps.cliff` not set, the `params.unlockAmounts.cliff` must be zero.
+- If `params.timestamps.cliff` is not set, the `params.unlockAmounts.cliff` must be zero.
+- `granularity` must not exceed the streamable range which is `params.timestamps.end - cliffTime` if cliff is set, `params.timestamps.end - params.timestamps.start` otherwise.
 - `msg.sender` must have allowed this contract to spend at least `params.depositAmount` tokens.
 - `params.token` must not be the native token.
 - `params.shape.length` must not be greater than 32 characters.